j-freddy/j-freddy.github.io/_posts/2023-03-01-support-vector-machines.md

    millions (even billions) of tunable parameters.
 For simple tasks like digit handwriting recognition, SVMs perform well (see stats below) and offer a much cheaper solution to CNNs and transformers.
-2. With rapid technology advancements in many fields, SVMs has potential to once again become state-of-the-art in the future.
+2. With rapid technology advancements in many fields, SVMs have potential to once again become state-of-the-art in the future.

 <img src="{{img_dir}}digit-recognition.png"
      alt="digit-recognition-stats" width="360px" class="img-thumbnail">